 For features required by the present document or normative references from the present document, HbbTV terminals shall always support the unprefixed version and may support the prefixed version.
-See also A.3.12 for requirements on HbbTV applications.
+See also clause A.3.12 of the present document - "CSS" for requirements on HbbTV applications.